search 1,804 topics

 Confidentiality protects your private information.
 Your agent won't share details about your maximum budget with sellers or tell others about your reasons for moving.
 However, they must disclose material facts about properties, like known foundation issues or previous flooding.

 Speaking of disclosure, agents must tell you about any known defects or issues with a property.
-If they know the roof leaks or the neighbors are unusually noisy, you need to know too.
+If they know the roof leaks or zoning issues, you need to know too.

 Due care requires agents to use their professional knowledge and skills competently.
 They should know local market conditions, understand contracts, and stay current on real estate laws.